blimmer/benlimmer.com/_posts/2013-12-26-automatically-publish-javadoc-to-gh-pages-with-travis-ci.md

 4. [Encrypt](http://about.travis-ci.org/docs/user/encryption-keys/) your access token.
 You'll need to install the Travis gem with ```gem install travis```.
 Then you'll run

-		travis encrypt GH_PAGES=your token from step 4
+		travis encrypt GH_TOKEN=your token from step 4

     Don't forget to place this in your ```.travis.yml``` configuration in your repo in a ```secure``` block.